leggedrobotics/graspqp/docs/adding_hand.md

 ## Troubleshooting

 - Collisions not working as expected?
 Ensure `<collision>` meshes reference `collisions/...` and that files exist.
 Verify validity with the occupancy grid visualization.
-If needed, remesh in Blender (see [Remeshing in Blender](docs/remeshing_in_blender.md)).
+If needed, remesh in Blender.